Aceinna/docs_openrtk/build_firmware.rst

     .. image:: media/AceinnaPlatformIOHome.jpg

   Alternatively, you can click the "Home" icon in blue rectangle #4 to bring up the home page.
+Through the icons inside the blue rectangle area #3, you can navigate between different pages of "Aceinna" extension.

 2. **Import or Open Project**